MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 * Wherever possible, linkouts aren't specific to NG-CHMs but should be usable from any "source object" with roughly comparable features.

 * Linkouts are not directly incorporated into NG-CHMs.
 Available linkouts change over time, and can vary from site to site.
-An NG-CHM should not have to be rebuild/edited because the avalable linkouts changed.
+An NG-CHM should not have to be rebuild/edited because the available linkouts changed.

 ## Accessing the Linkout API